Production February 28, 2026 7 min read

 In 2026, AI video generation has matured significantly.
 Tools like Sora, Runway Gen-3, and Pika Labs are now capable of producing footage that, in many cases, is indistinguishable from traditionally shot material.
 The implications for creative studios are profound.

-We're seeing AI used across the entire production pipeline: from concept visualization and storyboarding to final compositing and color grading.
+We’re seeing AI used across the entire production pipeline: from concept visualization and storyboarding to final compositing and color grading.
 The technology excels particularly in areas that were traditionally time-consuming or expensive—think complex visual effects, dynamic backgrounds, and seamless object removal.
+For a hands-on look at these tools, our guide to AI-powered post-production covers the practical applications.

 Key Applications Transforming Production